xz-stjude/MitoEdit/README.md

 |Mok2020_G1397|	33|	G|	A|	14bp|	ACTG{G}[G]AGAACTCT|	Position 6 from the 5' end	|1|	[32]	|FALSE|	TRUE|
 |Mok2020_G1397|	33|	G|	A|	14bp|	TACTG{G}[G]AGAACTC|	Position 7 from the 5' end	|1|	[32]	|TRUE	|TRUE	|T TACCCCCCACTATTAACC	|TCTGTGCTAGTAACC A	|T ACCCCCCACTATTAACC	|TCTGTGCTAGTAACC A|

-**Note**: When matching flanking TALE sequences are found, the sequence is added to the `LeftTALE` and `RightTALE` columns respectively.
+**Note**: When optimal flanking TALE sequences are found, the sequence is added to the `LeftTALE` and `RightTALE` columns respectively.
 The impact of bystander edits is not provided when using an input DNA file.

 ## Notes
 - **Input File Formatting**: Ensure that your input file is correctly formatted, with the reference base matching the base at the specified position.